randomascii/main/xperf/UIforETW/ReadMe.txt

 Implement more settings - configure trace directories, buffer sizes, option for stacks on user events.
 Move ETWEventDemo out of bin directory.
+Handle the duplicate copies of etwproviders.man.
+Add some unit tests.

 To-do eventually:
 Should have a Chrome developer checkbox.